tygrski/employee-tracking-db/README.md

 ### Start App in terminal with "NPM start"

-## View Departments, Roles, Employees, MAnager Info and Update
+## View Departments, Roles, Employees, Manager Info and Update

 ## Made with mySQL , Node and JavaScripit